nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/easyshare.md

 ---
 {{{excerpt 'USERDOC:EasyShare'}}}

-The EasyShare package&nbsp;requires no specific installation steps.
+The EasyShare package requires no specific installation steps.
 It can be installed like any other package&nbsp;[from the Marketplace or from the Admin Center]({{page space='ADMINDOC' page='Installing a+New+Package+on+Your+Instance'}}).

-After the package is installed, a new collaborative space is available, called Easy Share folder.
+After the package is installed, a new collaborative space is available, called EasyShare folder.

 ![]({{file name='EasyShare-folder.png'}} ?w=650,h=301,border=true)